wigy/chronicles_of_grunt/README.md

 Media files needed by the application.

 ### `src.other`
-Other work files that are not part of the actual distribution.
+Other Javascript-files that are not part of the actual distribution.

 ### `index.app`, `index.test`
 Starting files for the application and for testing.